We may earn commission from affiliate links →

 Swim In Lake Ohrid

 Lake Ohrid is among Europe’s oldest and deepest lakes, providing a habitat for a wide variety of animal and plant species, many of which are endemic to the region.
-Its aquatic ecosystem is critical, which is why UNESCO protects the lake as both a World Heritage Site and a Biosphere Reserve.
+Its aquatic ecosystem is critical, so UNESCO protects the lake as a World Heritage Site and a Biosphere Reserve.

 Tirana’s Preze Castle

 In the countryside, a stone’s throw from the Tirana city center, you will find the ruins of Preze Castle, dating back several centuries.
-This 15th-century castle has four towers and is a trendy place to visit, with beautiful views, too.
+This 15th-century castle has four towers and is a trendy place to visit, with beautiful views.

 Winter Sports At Dardha

-During the winter months, when the snow falls in abundance on the high mountains, Dardha is packed with local and international visitors.
+When the snow falls in abundance on the high mountains during the winter months, Dardha is packed with local and international visitors.
 This is a relatively small resort, but certainly, one to enjoy, with two ski lifts.

 Visit One Of The Largest Mosques In Albania